 2018 Dates and Locations:

 - Graduate feedback

 “Being together with other like-minded women and meeting highly-successful tutors who have a wealth of knowledge to share.
 Knowing there are other women farming and we can share our remedies and learn from each other also made me feel good.”
 Read more...

 Hear from our graduates

-Wāhine Māia Wāhine Whenua graduates talk about why they decided to do the programme and their experiences of it.
+Wāhine Māia Wāhine Whenua graduates and whakaihuwaka talk about why they decided to do the programme and their experiences of it.

 Our expert facilitators provide personalised learning in a trusted, supportive environment.